nus-cs2103/website-base/admin/exams.md

 1. **Tools: LumiNUS, Zoom, Microsoft Teams (MST), PDF scanner**, PDF reader.
 1. ==**Recording of your PC screen** is not required.==
 1. **Only one computer screen** is allowed.
-1. **Not allowed to take printouts during the exam.**
+1. **Not allowed to user the printer or other devices during the exam.**
 1. **Soft copies of notes: only PDF format is allowed.** Other formats (e.g., MS Word, .txt, html) are not allowed.
+No limitation on what the PDF file contains or the number of PDF files to be used.<br>
+  You may use any hard copies or written materials too.
 1. **The Browser should only be used to access LumiNUS.** Accessing other websites (including the module website) is not allowed.
 1. **Use Microsoft Teams (not Zoom) private messages to communicate with the prof**.
 Use Zoom PM only if you don't get a response via MST.
 1. **The quiz will not appear on LumiNUS until a few minutes before we release the password**.
 Wait until we announce that the quiz is available to see.